observablehq/plot/docs/marks/area.md

 :::

 :::warning CAUTION
 This area chart uses color but does not include a [legend](../features/legends.md).
-This should usally be avoided because color cannot be interpreted without a legend or labels.
+This should usually be avoided because color cannot be interpreted without a legend, titles, or labels.
 :::

 Or, as a streamgraph with the **offset** stack transform option: